iholloma/crdh/_essays/v01-02-digitally-analyzing-the-uneven-ground.md

 borrowed passage was surprisingly appropriate for the situation in Comancheria.

-{% figure caption: "In an attempt to stop Comanche raiding expeditions, the authors of the 1846 treaty borrowed language that addressed raiding from the 1789 Treaty of Fort Harmar." %}
+{% figure caption: "Figure 8.
+In an attempt to stop Comanche raiding expeditions, the authors of the 1846 treaty borrowed language that addressed raiding from the 1789 Treaty of Fort Harmar." %}
 ![A chart showing side-by-side comparison of the language used in the seventeen hundred and eighty-nine Treaty at Fort Harmar and the eighteen hundred and forty-six Comanche Treaty](/assets/img/v01/catalano/figure8.png)
 {% endfigure %}